More so than the other settlements in the country, Cockburn Harbour is laid-out in a grid pattern, with paved and named streets.

 Almost the entirety of the center of South Caicos consists of

 shallow salinas.
 These saline marine ponds saw the construction of low stone dividing walls for the efficient evaporation of ocean water for sea salt production.

 Remnants of windmill pumps, inlet channels, gates and the unique feature that is the

 Boiling Hole, are scattered over this expansive historical site.

 On the eastern coast of South Caicos is the Highlands region.
 An incredible hiking destination, the only structure found here is the desolate ruins of the Highland Estate.
 Rolling

-limestone dunes, ocean cliffs, colourful reefs and the deep blue backdrop of the Turks Island Passage can be seen.
+limestone dunes, ocean cliffs, colorful reefs and the deep blue backdrop of the Turks Island Passage can be seen.

 beautiful bays are hidden along the coasts adjacent to the Highlands.
 Often a bit too rough for swimming, these beaches are however quite good for beachcombing.